You are currently viewing Need an Ex-Parte Motion? What is an Ex-Parte Motion?

 • Post category:News

-DISCLAIMER: Altiorem Legal Services (hereinafter referred to as “Altiorem”) cannot and does not provide legal advice.
+DISCLAIMER: Altiorem Legal Services (hereinafter, “Altiorem”) cannot and does not provide legal advice.
 Altiorem is not a law firm; Altiorem’s staff are not attorneys, cannot act as attorneys, and do not act as attorneys; and any information provided by Altiorem in this article or otherwise is not a substitute for legal advice from an attorney.
 The information contained in this article should not be construed as legal advice, as it is not intended to be legal advice; the information in this article is provided for educational purposes only.
-Again, none of the information provided in this article should be construed as legal advice, and one should not rely on or use the information contained in this article in one’s legal case.
+Again, none of the information provided in this article should be construed as legal advice, and nobody should rely on or use the information contained in this article in their legal matters.

-What does Ex Parte mean?
+What Does Ex Parte Mean?

-What requirements are needed for an Ex Parte Motion?
+What Requirements Are Needed for an Ex Parte Motion?

 1. be titled substantially as “Ex Parte Motion (short phrase describing the relief requested)”;